 Save Money, Shop Bulk: A Guide to Oats

-Cooking Tips & Tricks / Uncategorized
+Cooking Tips & Tricks / Other

 Steel-cut, quick cook, instant, and rolled.
 What do these all have in common?
 They are types of oats!
 While they may all start as whole-kernel oats, each type ends up having very different characteristics.
 Let’s dive into each variety of oats, how to use them, and the nutritional benefits that all oats hold!